WARNING - Narrow Screen!

 This is a pre-stamp era letter, posted two years before the introduction of the Penny Black (the world's first adhesive postage stamp issued in 1840).
 At that time, mail was usually paid by the recipient, and markings such as "Paid" and handstamps were applied by postal clerks to indicate handling and fees.

-The reverse side of the cover bears a red wax seal with Nasmyth’s monogram and the family crest: the hand holding a sword palewise Argent, between two broken hammers, which symbolizes strength through labor and the legacy of craftsmanship.
+The reverse side of the cover bears a red wax seal with Nasmyth’s monogram and family crest: the hand holding a sword palewise Argent, between two broken hammers, which symbolizes strength through labor and the legacy of craftsmanship.

 The letter was addressed to a leading geologist and paleontologist of the time, Professor of Geology at the University of Oxford – William Buckland who was the first Reader in Geology at Oxford, appointed in 1818, and still actively held the post in 1838.
 His correspondence was often sought for both geological advice and fossil access.